Hisham-05/house-price-predictor/README.md

 **Target transformation**

 `SalePrice` has a strong right skew (a few very expensive homes pull the distribution).
-Applying `log1p` makes it approximately normal, which is important for regression models that assume residual normality and helps reduce the influence of outliers.
+Applying `log1p` makes the target distribution more symmetric, helps stabilize variance, reduces the influence of outliers, and can improve learning behavior for many regression models.

 ```python
 df['SalePrice'] = np.log1p(df['SalePrice'])